Benjamin G. Neel: Career

 Upon completing his postdoctoral fellowship, Neel served on the faculty of Harvard Medical School from 1988 to 2006.
 In 1993, Neel was the inaugural recipient of the Gertrude Elion Award of the American Association for Cancer Research.
 During his tenure at the school, Neel served as the Director of the Cancer Biology Program and as deputy director for Basic Research, Hematology Division at Beth Israel Deaconess Medical Center.
 While serving in these roles, Neel continued to conduct research on gene mutations.
 In 2002, Neel and co-senior author Barbara B. Kahn identified a protein that enables the body to overcome resistance to the hormone leptin.
 In 2006, he was one of the lead scientists who discovered that mutations in the SOS1 gene account for many cases of Noonan syndrome.

 In 2006, Neel was recruited from Harvard to serve as the Director of the Ontario Cancer Institute at Princess Margaret Cancer Centre.
 He was also appointed a professor of Medical Biophysics and the Chair of Signal Transduction and Human Disease at the University of Toronto and University Health Network.
 In 2007, Neel was appointed a Canada Research Chair at the University of Toronto.
 His research at the University of Toronto helped to unravel cell signaling pathways involved in developmental disease which resulted in new therapeutic approaches to cancers caused by KRAS mutations.
 He also contributed to the greater understanding on the functional genomics of breast cancer and generated new models of ovarian cancer.

 Neel eventually returned to the United States in 2014 to serve as Director of the Perlmutter Cancer Center and Professor of Medicine at NYU Langone Health.
 While serving in this role, Neel was elected a member of the National Academy of Sciences in 2022.
 The following year, in recognition of his efforts while in Toronto, Neel was named a Foreign Fellow of the Royal Society of Canada.

 On November 1, 2023, members of the NYU Langone Health community were informed via email that Neel had, effective immediately, been suspended from his position as Director of the Perlmutter Cancer Center.
 The New York Times subsequently confirmed that Neel was let go for his postings and reposts on the X social media platform, which included "offensive caricatures of Arab people" and posts that "appeared to question the extent of the death toll in Gaza from Israel’s relentless bombing campaign."
 Neel is suing the hospital for wrongful dismissal.
 On August 1, 2024, X Corp. announced on their XNews account that they would provide financial support to Neel and another individual "in seeking justice for their wrongful terminations for having exercised their right to free speech."

 Personal life

-Neel and his wife Phyllis Koton Neel have three daughters together.
+Neel and his wife Phyllis Koton Neel have three daughters together: Jaclyn, Dana, and Caroline.
 He is Jewish.